mpaldridge/mpaldridge.github.io/docs/teaching.md

 ### MATH30002/MATHM0009 Topics in Discrete Mathematics (Bristol)

 In 2013-14 at the University of Bristol, I lectured one third of of [MATH30002/MATHM0009 Topics in Discrete Mathematics](./math30002/), on an Introduction to Graph Theory, with Dr Jonathan Bober and Dr Karen Gunderson.
-Some material available [here](./ma40042/).
-I belive this module now covers entirely different topics.
+Some material available [here](./math30002/).
+I believe this module now covers entirely different topics.

 ## Other

 ### R Markdown

+I have [some notes on using R Markdown and Bookdown](rmarkdown-draft).
+The intended audience is people (particularly people in the School of Mathematics at the University of Leeds) wanting to write accessible online lecture notes.